-While one of the above eye doctors may prove to be your ideal option depending on your particular concerns, be aware that opthamologists and optometrists often work together to provide comprehensive care.
-An optometrist will often refer patients to an opthamologist for further treatment; for instance, an optometrist may be able to diagnose you with advanced diabetic retinopathy, but your surgery will need to be completed by an opthamologist.
+While one of the above eye doctors may prove to be your ideal option depending on your particular concerns, be aware that ophthalmologists and optometrists often work together to provide comprehensive care.
+An optometrist will often refer patients to an ophthalmologist for further treatment; for instance, an optometrist may be able to diagnose you with advanced diabetic retinopathy, but your surgery will need to be completed by an ophthalmologist.
 Please also note that rules for the extent of an optometrist’s care can vary by state (though those for the state of California are fairly straightforward).

 For more information about choosing the correct eye doctor, do not hesitate to contact our office today.